INFOM126-Automated-Software-Engineering/2048-groupe-02/README.md

      ```bash
      docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix simolin179/2048
      ```

-> **Note**: For graphical applications like 2048, an X11 server is required to render the GUI.
-Ensure your host system is configured properly to support X11 forwarding.

 ### 3. **Build the Game Locally**
    - Ensure you have Maven installed on your system.
    - Clone the project repository: